Rebbynova/Customer-Segmentation-for-a-Subscription-Service/README.md

 - Subscription Start and Subscription End: Dates marking the start and end of each subscription.
 - Cancelled: Binary indicator for subscription cancellations.
 - Renewal: Binary indicator for renewals.
-- Average Subscription Duration: Average time a customer has held a subscription
+- Average Subscription Duration: Average time a customer has held a subscription.